supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Relational Model.md

 $$R(A : D_{1}, B: D_{2}, C : D_{3})$$
 where $R$ is the name of the relation, $A, B, C$ are attributes and $D_{i}$ are the domain of each attribute.

+- The domain of an attribute is its type.
+For example, integer types, character types, real types, data/time types, etc...
 - Multiple relations can have the same schema.

 > [!example]